LACMTA/marketing-docs/docs/_Processes/FB_Insta Ad Request.md

 “For targeting, we should probably begin to formalize high-level segments or a common approach to targeting across all of Marketing.” - John Gordon

-## OBJECTIVES:
+## Objectives:
-- Reach – Everyone needs to know
+Reach – Everyone needs to know
-- Traffic – Destination is key
+Traffic – Destination is key
-- Conversion – Pixel results page
+Conversion – Pixel results page
-- Event Responses
+Event Responses
 - Business page access
 - Eventbrite x FB
 Video Views
 - URL vs Upload
 - SRT File (captions)
-- Lead Generation –  Ad is in the form
+Lead Generation –  Ad is in the form
-- App Installs
+App Installs

 KPIs, KPIs, KPIs - Must have in order to guage sucess!